A Sincere Thank You

 Thank You To The Comox Valley For Your Donations!

-We are very grateful to the members of our community, corporate donors and organizations who have donated food, provided equipment and products, as well as monetary donations during the Covid-19 pandemic.
-Your generosity has enabled the Food Bank to continue to provide an essential service to those in need during very uncertain times.
+We are very grateful to the members of our community, corporate donors and organizations who have donated food, provided equipment and products, as well as monetary donations.
+Your generosity has enabled the Food Bank to continue to provide an essential service to those in need during uncertain times.

 To ensure your safety, as well as the safety of our staff and volunteers, we are following the guidelines put in place by the provincial health authority and Work Safe BC.